-Who are the internal and external stakeholders (actual or potential) that the policy

-will ir mpact upon?

-\boxtimes Staff

-\boxtimes Service users

-other public sector organisations

-voluntary/community/trade unions

-Other, please specify: Click here to enter text.

-4 4.
-Other policies with a bearing on this policy

-W What are these policies?
-Please list:

-None
+Are there any factors which could contribute to/detract from the intended aim/outcome of the policy/decision?
+Yes ⊠ No □ If yes, are they Financial Legislative Other, please specify: Managers and staff not implementing the policy consistently.
+Main stakeholders affected Who are the internal and external stakeholders (actual or potential) that the policy will impact upon?
+Staff $\times$ Service users other public sector organisations voluntary/community/trade unions Other, please specify: Members of the public 3.
+Other policies with a bearing on this policy What are these policies?
+Please list: The policy on payment of overtime is impacted on by this Policy, ie overtime